jeffreymalkus/prompt-vault/CURRENT_TASK.md

-# Current Task — Phase 1: Versioning Invariants
+Phase 1A — Snapshot Creation vs Draft Save vs Restore

-## Scope
+Scope
 Modify only:
 - src/pages/Index.tsx

+Do NOT:
+- Modify any other files
-- src/components/VersionHistoryDrawer.tsx
+- Redesign architecture
-- src/components/PromptModal.tsx (verify only)
+- Touch delete rules or commitMessage logic
+- Explore unrelated parts of the repo

+Objective
+Establish correct snapshot creation behavior.

-## Required Behavior
+Required Behavior
+1) Normal Save:
+   - Updates draft content + variables ONLY.

-- Normal Save must NOT create a snapshot.
+   - MUST NOT create a snapshot/version.

+2) Save New Version:
-- Only "Save New Version" creates a snapshot.
+   - The ONLY action that creates a snapshot/version.

+3) Restore This Version:
-- Restore must NOT create a snapshot.
+   - MUST NOT create a snapshot/version.
-- Snapshots are immutable.
-- v1 baseline cannot be deleted.
-- commitMessage must remain exactly what the user typed.

-## Constraints

-- Do not explore the entire repo.
-- Do not modify unrelated files.
+   - ONLY updates editor state (content + variables).

+Acceptance Criteria
-- Do not re-plan architecture.
+- Save → version count does not change.
+- Save New Version → version count increases by exactly 1.
+- Restore → editor updates, version count does not change.
+- No restore-triggered save loops.

-- Output unified diff only.
+Output unified diff only.